jbuhacoff/python-dataformat/README.md

 # python-dataformat

-Three very short and simple scripts to do these conversions:
+Very short and simple scripts to do these conversions:

 * json (stdin) to yaml (stdout)
 * json (stdin) to pydict (stdout)